Private Bedroom and Bathroom

 PonferradaWelcome to the Camino

-In the afternoon (6:00PM), we meet the group in the town of Ponferrada, home of the Knights Templar's amazing 12th century castle.
+In the evening, we meet the group in the town of Ponferrada, home of the Knights Templar's amazing 12th century castle.
 Your Fresco Tours guide will hand out your Orientation Packets and review all the materials to get you ready for your Pilgrimage on the Camino de Santiago!
 Afterwards, we'll take you to get your first stamp in your Pilgrim's Passport before enjoying a traditional meal from the Bierzo Valley.
 (D)

 Ponferrada to Villafranca23 km / 14 mi